Sync users and groups from Microsoft Entra ID using SCIM

 - Once the test passes, click Save.

-Azure AD only provisions users and groups that are explicitly assigned to the application.- Go to the Users and groups blade for your application.
+Azure AD only provisions users and groups that are explicitly assigned to the application.

 - Click Add user/group.